Motivating Customer Engagement

 The third avenue you can use to generate customer feedback is social media.
 With the barrier of their screen and the entirety of the internet between you, customers are more inclined to share their honest opinions.
-A good place to start searching for these opinions is on popular social media platforms and networks like Facebook, Twitter, and Yelp.
+An excellent place to start searching for these opinions is on popular social media platforms and networks like Facebook, Twitter, and Yelp.

-Many of these sites have incorporated different tools that individual users and companies can use to identify and gather relevant information quickly.
+Many of these sites have incorporated different tools that individual users and companies can use to quickly identify and gather relevant information.
 For example, Facebook encourages users to leave reviews and interact with various polling tools.
-A quick glance at your review page or at the results of a recent poll will provide you with valuable information that you can use to further adapt your customer outreach strategy.
+A glance at your review page or the results of a recent poll will provide you with valuable information that you can use to adapt your customer outreach strategy further.
 Don’t forget to also look at comments and direct messages as viable sources for information collection.